ruizdurazo/ruizdurazo/notes/on-python/index.md

 ### [PY] Typical headaches: Mutable defaults, `is` vs `==`

-Python will bite you if you're not careful.
+Python will bite you if you’re not careful.

 ```python
 # 1. Mutable default arguments